Camber Energy, Inc. Investors With Substantial Losses Have Class Action Option - ExBulletin

 Camber Energy, Inc. Investors With Substantial Losses Have Class Action Option

-SAN DIEGO, November 6, 2021 / PRNewswire / – The law firm of Robbins Geller Rudman & Dowd LLP announces that buyers or purchasers of securities of Camber Energy, Inc. (NYSE: CEI) are entering February 18, 2021 and October 4, 2021, inclusive (the “Recourse Period”) until December 28, 2021 to seek appointment as principal applicant in Coggins v.
+SAN DIEGO, November 6, 2021 / PRNewswire / – The law firm of Robbins Geller Rudman & Dowd LLP announces that buyers or acquirers of Camber Energy, Inc. (NYSE: the) titles between February 18, 2021 and October 4, 2021, inclusive (the “Recourse Period”) until December 28, 2021 to seek appointment as principal applicant in Coggins v.
 Camber Energy, Inc., No. 21-cv-03574 (SD Tex.).
 Started on October 29, 2021 and pending before the judge Charles Eskridge III, the Camber energy The class action accuses Camber Energy and some of its senior executives of violations of the Securities Exchange Act of 1934.

 CASE ALLEGATIONS: In december 2020, Camber Energy has acquired a controlling interest in Viking Energy Group, Inc., a purported independent exploration and production company.
 Then in February 2021, Camber Energy has entered into a definitive merger agreement with Viking to achieve the full combination of the two entities.